 Mary awoke, confused.
 He imagined she felt this way often and it made him sad.

-“Good morning,” Nick said with a warm smile.
+“Good morning,” Jack said with a warm smile.

 “Good morning,” Mary smiled back.

 “You don’t have to bother,” Mary insisted.
 “I’m not your charity case.”